-Declaration before assuming office 270.
-Every prison officer shall, before entering on the duties of his office, make before a magistrate a declaration in the form prescribed in the Second Schedule (Form I) to these Rules or a translation thereof in the language which such prison officer understands.
+Declaration before assuming office.

+270. Every prison officer shall, before entering on the duties of his office, make before a Magistrate a declaration in the form prescribed in the Second Schedule (Form I) or a translation thereof in the language which such prison officer understands.

-Liability to serve in any prison 271.
-Any subordinate officer on entering the Prisons Department may be employed in any part of Brunei, wheresoever it may seem fit to the Superintendent to employ him.
+Liability to serve in any prison.

+271. Any subordinate officer on entering the Prisons Department may be employed in any part of Brunei Darussalam, wheresoever it may seem fit the Director to employ him.

-Quarters and absence
+Quarters and absence.

-272. (1) All prison officers shall live in such quarters as the Government may assign to them, and shall not sleep out of such quarters without the permission of the Officer-in-Charge.
+- 272. (1) All prison officers shall live in such quarters as the Government may assign to them and shall not sleep out of such quarters without the permission of the Officer-in-Charge. - (2) No prison officers shall permit any person, not being a regular member of his household, to remain for the night in his quarters without the permission of the Officer-in-Charge.